This is personal for us.

 CBD acts as a negative modulator on this system.
 It's a rubber band that pulls it back when it pushes too far.

-The effect in terms of GABA/glutamate from this action?
+The effect in terms of GABA/glutamate from this action prompted by infection?

 CBD treatment attenuated poly I:C-induced deficits in cannabinoid CB1 receptor binding in the PFC and glutamate decarboxylase 67, the enzyme that converts glutamate to GABA, in the HPC.